tengstrand/lein-polylith/migrate/migrate.md

   - The tests execute much faster by only starting the JVM once and to run the tests in isolation by separate class loaders.
   - Environments can have their own `tests` (and even `src` and `resources` folder).
   - Output from the text execution is displayed continously.
+- The work with large codebases with components that share the same interface has been improved by introducing the new `profile` concept, which allows you to easily switch between setups in the development environment.
 - No need for the `prompt` command.
 The new `poly` command is several times faster than the old Leiningen based plugin and starts in a second.
 - Any `:import` statement is also added to the list of imports, not just `:require`.